-Do you have any questions, bug reports, or suggestions on how we could make ChemMine tools more intuitive, powerful, or useful?Send us an e-mail »
+Do you have any questions, bug reports, or suggestions on how we could make ChemMine tools more intuitive, powerful, or useful?Submit a Ticket

 Users can import their custom compounds into the workbench of ChemMine Tools by drawing structures in the browser, copy and paste, from local files, or from a PubChem search.
 Subsequently, the imported compounds can be submitted from the workbench to the different analysis services.

 All compound structure data are organized in the compound workbench of ChemMine Tools.
 The workbench interface allows users to add, edit and remove compounds, and to view compound structure images in batches and to submit them to the other online services (see below).

 To import compounds into the workbench, users can choose from the following five options:

 Users can import compound structures in the standard SMILES format.
 An overview of this format can be found here: Wikipedia: Simplified molecular-input line-entry system.
 A more comprehensive definition can be found here: Daylight Chemical Information Systems: SMILES - A Simplified Chemical Language.